 I will post a photo of the finished painting by the end of the week.
 Thank you so much for being curious and joining me on my journey.

 (Update: the Serpent Heart painting is now in the shop.
-The final painting can be seen in the blog entry "I Had His Six", and at the bottom of this page )
+The finished painting can be seen below, and in the blog entry "I Had His Six" )